 - Reducing costs using the energy you’ve stored: solar battery storage

-Battery storage systems can be purchased outright or leased from your solar provider—which helps eliminate up-front and ongoing maintenance costs.
-Combined solar and battery storage systems qualify for the solar ITC and there may also be state rebates available with the purchase or lease of a storage system.
-Step 1: Ask your provider or an independent energy consultant to analyze your load profile.
+Battery storage systems can be purchased outright or leased from your solar provider, which helps eliminate upfront and ongoing maintenance costs.
+Combined solar and battery storage systems qualify for the solar ITC, and there may also be state rebates available with the purchase or lease of a storage system.
+Ask your provider or an independent energy consultant to analyze your load profile.
 They can help you evaluate whether solar energy storage is a good fit for your business.

 - Taking advantage of policies and rebates near you: state and local incentives

-Promoting the growth and proliferation of clean, sustainable energy in business isn’t just a federal interest—many state and local governments offer support, rebates and other incentives, too.
+Promoting the growth and proliferation of clean, sustainable energy in business isn’t just a federal interest—many state and local governments offer support, rebates and other incentives.
 And that can mean additional ways to offset the cost of installing commercial solar panels.